-Adelaide and Monarto Zoos can now lay claim to being among Australia’s leading and most innovative ecotourism attractions.
+Adelaide Zoo and Monarto Safari Park can now lay claim to being among Australia’s leading and most innovative ecotourism attractions.

-We’re thrilled to share the news Adelaide and Monarto Zoos have received Advanced Ecotourism certification through Ecotourism Australia.
+We’re thrilled to share the news Adelaide Zoo and Monarto Safari Park have received Advanced Ecotourism certification through Ecotourism Australia.

 Zoos South Australia Chief Executive Elaine Bensted said the certification was recognition of the zoos’ ongoing efforts to operate environmentally sustainable tourism attractions.